 - People are upset about their health-care bills and looking for some clarity.

-If you just project this over the entire health-care marketplace, you get an idea of the chaos in pricing, which a well-known academic called “chaos behind a veil of secrecy.”
+If you project this mess over the entire health-care marketplace, you start to see what a well-known academic called “chaos behind a veil of secrecy.”

 At clearhealthcosts.com, we are a partner to the Brian Lehrer show and thus we don’t have access to your email addresses under the WNYC terms of service.
-We wanted a second opinion on what we were seeing, so we showed a limited data set to several people, including Dave deBronkart, a cancer patient and advocate for transformation of the health-care marketplace, and he said he was blown away.
-He’s the guy who issued an RFP for treatment of his skin cancer, and who price-shopped a CT scan checkup for kidney cancer.
+But we wanted a second opinion on what we were seeing, so we showed a limited data set to several people, including Dave deBronkart, a cancer patient and advocate for transformation of the health-care marketplace.
+He said he was blown away.

 “So pleased to see a number of people defining what they want and what they’ll put up with.
 Imagine what they’ll achieve when they have good information!